 - Instead, the eviction notice must state the name, street address and account number of the financial institution where the rent payment may be made (if the institution is within five miles of the unit).
 If an electronic fund transfer procedure was previously established for paying rent, payment may be made using that procedure.

 If the 3-day notice is based on one of the other four conditions listed above, the notice must either describe the tenant’s violation of the lease or rental agreement or describe the tenant’s other improper conduct.
 The 3-day notice must be properly served on the tenant.

 Depending on the type of violation, the 3-day notice demands either

 - (1) that the tenant corrects the violation or leave the rental unit, or

-- (2) that the tenant leave the rental unit.
+- (2) that the tenant vacates the rental unit.

 If the violation involves something that the tenant can correct (for example, the tenant hasn’t paid the rent, or the tenant has a pet but the lease doesn’t permit pets), the notice must give the tenant the option to correct the violation.

 Failing to pay the rent, and most violations of the terms of a lease or rental agreement can be corrected.
 In these situations, the three-day notice must give the tenant the option to correct the violation.
 However, the other three conditions listed above cannot be corrected, and the three-day notice can simply order the tenant to leave at the end of the three days.